girirajvyas/101-series/Leading_a_team.md

  - Does any innovation occur that enhances the organization's success?
  - Does the manager hire and develop employees who make positive contributions to the organization over time?

-From this list it becomes obvious that from the organization's perspective, key management skills include:
+From this list it becomes obvious that from the **organization's perspective**, key management skills include:
  - project management,
  - time management,
  - resource management,